Dry mouth, pounding headache and a vague sense of fear?

 These should be spread out over a week and not consumed in a single sitting.
 This is classed as binge drinking.
 You should also aim for a least two alcohol-free days per week.

-Drinking to too much alcohol can have a serious impact on your health and wellbeing.
+Drinking too much alcohol can have a serious impact on your health and wellbeing.
 Drinking to excess regularly can increase your risk of:

 - Liver failure